purescript/registry-dev/README.md

 > How do I know which dependencies package X at version Y has?

-Without an index of all the package manifests you'd have to fetch the right tarball and look at its `purs.json`.
+Without an index of all the package manifests you’d have to fetch the right tarball and look at its `purs.json`.

-That might be a lot of work to do at scale, and there are usecases - e.g. for package-sets - where we need to lookup lots of manifests to build the dependency graph.
+That might be a lot of work to do at scale, and there are usecases — e.g. for package-sets — where we need to lookup lots of manifests to build the dependency graph.
-So we'll store _all the package manifests_ in a separate location **yet to be defined** (it's really an implementation detail and will most likely be just another repository, inspired by [the same infrastructure for Rust](https://github.com/rust-lang/crates.io-index)).
+So we’ll store _all the package manifests_ in a separate location **yet to be defined** (it’s really an implementation detail and will most likely be just another repository, inspired by [the same infrastructure for Rust](https://github.com/rust-lang/crates.io-index)).